BonganiMaila/Latest-Hotel-Offers/README.md

 ## Table of Contents
 - Index page
-- This index page shows a welcome message, calculates the discount, it also mentions when the offer/discount ends.
+- This index page shows a name of hotel, calculates the discount, it also mentions when the offer/discount ends.